Fort Collins Coloradoan: Extra editions

 The Coloradoan printed an extra edition on November 18, 1991, upon the release of Beirut hostage Thomas Sutherland, a Fort Collins resident.
 The Coloradoan's banner headline read "He's Free".
 The newspaper also published an extra edition on September 11, 2001.

-Digital Access
+Digital access

 The Coloradoan website offers local content, an e-newspaper (digital version of the print newspaper), and content from across the USA Today Network.
 The site features digital storytelling, such as videos, podcasts, interactive maps and timelines.
-The Coloradoan is also available on Facebook, Twitter, Instagram and Amazon Alexa.
+The Coloradoan is also available on Facebook, Twitter, Instagram and TikTok.

-Subscription (digital or print) includes access to the mobile and tablet apps.
-The apps include customized alerts for news, sports, and entertainment.
-There is a separate app available that provides a digital version of the print newspaper.
+Subscription (digital or print) includes access to the app, which includes a digital version of the print newspaper.
+The app includes customized alerts for news, sports, and entertainment.

-Community involvement

-The Coloradoan hosts events such as Brews and News, Secret Suppers, and food truck festivals.
-The organization also participates in the USA Today Network's nationwide Storytellers Project.

-For Insider-level subscribers, the Coloradoan gives away tickets to local events such as Secret Supper, Community Dinner, Cirque Du Soleil, and Red Rocks Concerts.